pebblecode/pebble-handbook/hiring-great-talent/developer/phone-interview.md

 General questions will cover 3), and the Deep Dive will cover 6) and 7).

 ###Introductory Script
 > Thanks for taking the time to talk to me today.
-My name is X and I am a designer here at pebble {code}.
+My name is X and I am a developer here at pebble {code}.
 The way we run this is to take around fifteen to twenty minutes to talk to you about you and what you've been up to recently.
-We want to know what makes you tick as a designer, and how you've tackled some design challenges in the past.
-We're also interested in learning about your attitude to design and how you think as a designer.
+We want to know what makes you tick as a developer, and how you've tackled some design challenges in the past.
+We're also interested in learning about your attitude to design and how you think as a developer.
 We'll have some time for questions at the end, but is there anything you'd like to know right now about the interview process?

 ###General Questions

 Some obvious and simple questions should be asked at this stage.
 If the candidate does not have a clear answer to, for example, why they want to work at pebble {code}, they should not progress to the interview stage.

 * What attracts you about working at pebble {code}?
-* How do you make sure you design the right product?
+* How do you make sure you are solving the right problem?
 * What is the project you are most proud of?
-* Can you tell me about a time when you dealt with a difficult client?
+* Can you tell me about a time when you dealt with a difficult client or stakeholder?
 * What is the role of prototyping in software design?
 * What is the role of emotion in design?